isabella232/Specs-18/PaaS-Targets/index.md

 2. Gracefully deprecate them.  e.g. Make creating new Cloud Regions non-obvious, then eventually impossible, and see if anyone complains.
 3. Replace Cloud Regions with the more generic custom targets.

+For now, we are taking option 2.
+We will obviously keep them working, but de-prioritize them in the UI wherever possible.

 ### Custom Targets